 Chat with a monk about Buddhist lifestyle at one of the over 200 temples in and around the city.

-Visit one of the night markets and shop for anything from souvenirs, handicrafts to the delicious food.
+Visit one of the Chiang Mai’s markets and shop for anything from souvenirs, handicrafts to the delicious food – whether day or night.

 Choose between the mostly local Saturday Walking Street and the tourist-filled Sunday Night Market in the Old Town.
 There is also the Night Bazar open every day.